nossie531/ref_iter/README.md

 Note lending-iterator does not implement [`Iterator`].
 Therefore, it does not support iterator loop syntax (for-in).
 And also it does not support various methods like `Iterator`.
-However, these are not big problems.
+However, these are not so big problems.
-First, instead of iterator loop syntax, you can use other loop syntax or this crate's macros (`for_ref` and `for_ref_mut`).
+Because, instead of iterator loop syntax, you can use other loop syntax or this crate's macros (`for_ref` and `for_ref_mut`).
 And also, the lack of methods can be covered by [iterator conversion](#iterator-conversion).

 This crate is not keen on abstraction for lending-iterator.
 Because ideal implementations of lending-Iterator requires GAT (Generic Associated Type).